Through The Fibro Fog

 Combine all the ingredients in a bowl and toss to combine in the dressing.

 • Adjust the amount of garlic in the dressing and the amount of dried herbs for the bread to preference.
-This salad has fairly subtle flavours, so if you wish to increase simply add a little more.
+This salad has fairly subtle flavors, so if you wish to increase simply add a little more.

-• If time is of the essence, the onion can be included without soaking first (although it will have a stronger flavour).
+• If time is of the essence, the onion can be included without soaking first (although it will have a stronger flavor).
 The bell peppers can also be added raw, and will have a more crispy taste and texture.

 • Stale bread is traditionally used in a panzanella.
 If this works for you then it's a good way to use any knocking about the kitchen about to go stale!
 However, this isn't likely a good idea for my low histamine readers who would be better off using fresh bread.